Railway Backend Deployment: What Developers Should Know

 Database deployment and configuration

-Railway's database support is where the platform really shines.
-Provisioning a PostgreSQL database takes about 30 seconds.
+Railway’s database support is where the platform really shines, especially with railway's database provisioning as a standout feature.
+Provisioning a PostgreSQL database takes about 30 seconds, thanks to Railway's automatic database provisioning, secure credential management, and automatic backups.

 From your project canvas, click “New” and select “Database.”
 Choose your database type: